Dental implants

 A long-lasting solution for replacing missing teeth and restoring comfort, confidence, and function.

 Dental implants replace missing teeth by placing a small titanium implant in the jawbone where the tooth root once was.
-Once the implant has healed, a custom crown is attached to restore the natural shape and function of the tooth.
+At BatesDDS in Deer Park, we help patients restore the natural shape and function of their smile with long-lasting implant solutions.

 Because the implant integrates with the bone, it provides a stable foundation for chewing and speaking and helps prevent complications that can occur when missing teeth are left untreated.